-Email marketing is an affordable marketing tactic that gives you high returns and offers you direct communication with your target audience.
+Email marketing is an affordable marketing tactic that gives you high returns and offers direct communication with your target audience.
 That’s why developing a successful email campaign that gives you high ROI and helps you build a loyal customer base is more important than ever.

-And you need impactful strategies to get the results you want.
+And you need impactful strategies to get the best results you want.
 So, where do you begin?
-We’ve put together a list of 21 email marketing best practices that will help you drive engagement and actionable results.
+We’ve compiled a list of 21 email marketing best practices to help you drive engagement and actionable results.

 Table of contents

-- 1. Optimize subject line and preview text
+- 1. Optimize the subject line and preview text

 - 2. Use a recognizable sender name

-- 3. Stand out in user’s inbox with BIMI
+- 3. Stand out in the user’s inbox with BIMI

 - 4. Avoid using a “no-reply” email address